CCow/402Report/README.md

 # 402Report
 ##Disclaimer Weeks 4 and 10 were not viewable files.
-Did not load and looking for sending on different formats as 5:08pm 05/16/2022
+Did not load and currently looking for a solution tonight as of 5:08pm 05/16/2022

 02/15/2022 - Added Week 2 homework to the report.